-The grading program will extract the content extracting and build your compiler, before running the test suite.
+Your submission must be structured as specified in Appendix A. We suggest that, after having prepared your tar ball, you place it in an empty directory dir1 and run from the test driver directory.
+The grading program, when it finds a tar ball in the submission directory, starts by extracting and building your compiler, before running the test suite.
 This is how we test your submission, so you can check that building succeeds before you submit.